 A work permit for employment is issued at the request of the employer, in accordance with the situation on the labour market, and if all the legal requirements have been met.

-The basic requirement for granting a work permit is that on the labour market in the Republic of Serbia, that is in the records of the National Employment Office, there are no citizens of the Republic of Serbia, persons with free access to labor market or a foreigner who has been granted personal work permit, having the necessary qualifications to work at the position for which the foreign citizen is planned to be employed.
-A work permit for employment is issued for employment of a foreign citizen who has been granted temporary residence or long-term residence visa on the basis of employment and meets all the requirements specified by the employer relating to knowledge and skills, qualifications, prior experience, etc. A work permit for employment is issued for the planned employment period, but no longer than for the duration of the temporary residence.
+The basic requirement for granting a work permit is that on the labour market in the Republic of Serbia, that is in the records of the National Employment Office, there are no citizens of the Republic of Serbia having the necessary qualifications to work at the position for which the foreign citizen is planned to be employed.

+A work permit for employment is issued for employment of a foreign citizen who has been granted long-term visa on the ground of employment, temporary residence approval and meets all the requirements specified by the employer relating to knowledge and skills, qualifications, prior experience, etc.

+Exceptionally, when it is in the interest of the Republic of Serbia or required by internationally accepted obligations, a temporary work permit for employment may be issued to a foreigner who meets all the requirements of the employer relating to appropriate knowledge and skills, qualifications, previous experience, etc. with previously obtained consent of the Minister in charge of internal affairs, provided that the foreigner has submitted a request for temporary residence.

+A work permit for employment is issued for the planned employment period, but no longer than for the duration of the temporary residence.